-To get effective results, it’s critical to carefully determine which system is appropriate for your mouth’s particular needs, your temperament and lifestyle.
+To get effective results, it’s critical to carefully determine which system is appropriate for your mouth’s particular needs, your temperament, and lifestyle.

 Benefits of the Lingual Braces

-Lingual braces are custom made just to fit your mouth
+- Custom made just to fit your mouth

-Custom made from state-of-the-art technology
+- Custom made from state-of-the-art technology

-Strong enough to correct the worst case of crowded teeth, malocclusion or extensive teeth straightening
+- Strong enough to correct the worst case of crowded teeth, malocclusion or extensive teeth straightening

-Break-in time is less with the new lingual braces than with convention braces
+- Break-in time is less with the new lingual braces than with convention braces

 Limitations of the Lingual Braces

-Tongue Irritation and tenderness is common when wearing the lingual braces
+- Tongue Irritation and tenderness is common when wearing the lingual braces

 Invisalign gently moves your teeth with the assistance of a soft plastic dental apparatus that fits over your teeth.
 It is not recommended for major dental corrections but it can be great for moderate to mild realignment of the teeth.

 The Invisalign system utilizes several clear plastic aligners throughout the program that are replaced every few weeks with a new aligner to move the teeth little by little into the required position.
-Each set of aligners is usually replaced every couple of weeks and must be worn for at least 22 hours per day to be affective.
+Each set of aligners is usually replaced every couple of weeks and must be worn for at least 22 hours per day to be effective.
 This process usually takes nine to fifteen months with the use of 18-30 aligners to complete the entire program.

-Advantages of the Invisalign braces
+Advantages of the Invisalign Braces

-Invisalign is custom designed with a light plastic material to fit your mouth
+- Invisalign is custom-designed with a light plastic material to fit your mouth

-These braces can be taken out to clean and floss your teeth
+- These braces can be taken out to clean and floss your teeth

-There are no limitations to what you are allowed to eat; you just take them out when you eat.
+- There are no limitations to what you are allowed to eat; you just take them out when you eat.

-They are light and comfortable
+- They are light and comfortable

-There is little or no time needed to break them in
+- There is little or no time needed to break them in

-They are made from clear plastic without any metal parts to worry about
+- They are made from clear plastic without any metal parts to worry about

-No one will know you are wearing these braces, they are clear which gives them an invisible appearance
+- No one will know you are wearing these braces, they are clear which gives them an invisible appearance

-Limitations of the Invisalign braces
+Limitations of the Invisalign Braces

-Invisalign braces are not recommended for serious cases of malocclusion, crowding of teeth or teeth straightening
+- Invisalign braces are not recommended for serious cases of malocclusion, crowding of teeth or teeth straightening

-Failing to wear the aligners for the recommended hours every day will slow down the process delaying the desired results
+- Failing to wear the aligners for the recommended hours every day will slow down the process delaying the desired results